john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ---
 # Image Preprocessing

-The precise and accurate diagnosis of breast cancer, rests upon the discriminatory power of mathematical models designed to detect and classify structural abnormalities in breast tissue from biomedical imaging.
-Advances in artificial intelligence and computer vision, fueled by an explosion of AI task-specific computational power, have given rise to dense image recognition models capable of distinguishing increasingly complex patterns and structures in biomedical images.
-Still, the diagnostic performance and clinical applicability of such models rests upon the availability of large datasets containing high-quality, high-resolution images that are clear, sharp and free of noise and artifacts.
+The precise and accurate diagnosis of breast cancer rests upon the discriminatory power of mathematical models designed to detect and classify structural abnormalities in breast tissue from biomedical imaging.
+Advances in artificial intelligence and computer vision, fueled by an explosion in AI task-specific computational power, have given rise to dense image recognition models capable of distinguishing increasingly complex patterns and structures in biomedical images.
+Still, the diagnostic performance and clinical applicability of such models rests upon the availability of large datasets containing high-quality, high-resolution images that are clear, sharp, and free of noise and artifacts.

-However, an exploratory analysis of the CBIS-DDSM dataset exposed several image quality concerns requiring attention. that must be addressed prior to the modeling stage.
+However, an exploratory analysis of the CBIS-DDSM dataset exposed several image quality concerns requiring attention.

-- Various artifacts (large texts and annotations) are present within the mammography which resemble the pixel intensities of the regions of interest (ROIs), which can interfere with the ROI extraction process and/or lead to false diagnosis.
+- Various artifacts (large texts and annotations) are present within the mammography that resemble the pixel intensities of the regions of interest (ROIs), which can interfere with the ROI extraction process and/or lead to false diagnosis.
-- Noise of various types in the images are obstacles to effective feature extraction, image detection, recognition and classification.
+- Noise of various types in the images is an obstacle to effective feature extraction, image detection, recognition, and classification.
 - Poor brightness and contrast levels in some mammograms may increase the influence of noise, and/or conceal important and subtle features.
-- Malignant tumors are characterized by irregular shape and ambiguous or blurred edges that complicate the ROI segmentation task.
+- Malignant tumors are characterized by irregular shapes and ambiguous or blurred edges that complicate the ROI segmentation task.
 - Dense breast tissue with pixel intensities similar to that of cancerous tissue, may conceal subtle structures of diagnostic importance.
 - There is a limited number of mammogram images available for model training.